ertanturan/Unity-SemanticVersioning/README.md

 3. Pre-release enumeration has its own commented explanations.
 ## Notes
 1. Keep that in mind that only developers/engineers can change major, minor, patch or pre-release versions.
 The only automation is in build number.
 But, when you change a versioning sequence manually versioning system responds to it downwards .
 How ?
 When you change superior sequence, minor sequence resets.
 For example, if you set patch version manually then pre-release and build numbers resets.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+# ENJOY !